EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 With the preview release of Event Store, Event Store will only expose the external HTTP interface over HTTPS.

-This requires an SSL certificate, but for ease of use we have introduced a development mode which will use a self signed certificate intended for development use only.
+This requires an TLS certificate, but for ease of use we have introduced a development mode which will use a self signed certificate intended for development use only.

 # What’s new in Event Store